neo-project/global-blockchain-compliance-hub/_posts/South Korea/1111-11-01-south-korea-registry-requirements.md

 As set out in the Civil Code, an association or foundation may be formed subject to permission of the competent authorities .
 Permission to incorporate must be obtained by drawing up articles of incorporation which detail the following: objective of the association; name; seat of office; provisions concerning assets; provisions concerning appointment and removal of directors; provisions concerning acquisition and loss of membership; cause of dissolution.

-Similarly, the founder of a foundation must endow property and draw the same articles of incorporation as an association.
+imilarly, the founder of a foundation must endow property and draw the same articles of incorporation as an association.

 If incorporation of the association or foundation is permitted by the appropriate governing authority, the incorporation must be registered at the seat of the organization’s principal office within three weeks from the date of permission.
 The following information must be registered: objective; name; office; date of permission of incorporation; causes of dissolution; total value of assets; method of effective contributions; and names and domicile of directors.
 No information was found with respect to fees for registration, registration timeframe or how to determine exactly who is the “competent authority”.
 Most likely, in case of starting a non-profit organization, a founder shall apply through the Ministry of Justice, with detail explanation of purpose and activities of the organisation.